 To follow along, I've also created a GitHub Repo with a branch for each part of the series.
 You can find the code for this part here.

 X86 is currently the dominant CPU architecture and has recently lost a bit of market share to emerging ARM CPUs like the Apple M Series or AWS Graviton.
 For this series, however, we'll be targeting RISC-V. RISC-V is a CPU Architecture released in 2015 under royalty-free open-source licenses.
-By focusing on small and modular instruction extensions and being standardized so recently, it avoids the sizeable historical baggage and weird design decisions plaguing x86 (check out this article to see the horrendous boot process in action).
-RISC-V was also designed to be extensible, allowing for custom instruction extensions to be added to the base ISA.
+By focusing on small and modular instruction extensions and being so new, it avoids the sizeable historical baggage and weird design decisions plaguing x86 (check out this article to see the horrendous boot process in action).
+RISC-V was also designed to be extensible, allowing custom instruction extensions to be added to the base ISA.
 This enables us to use the same kernel on a wide range of CPUs, from small embedded devices to high-performance servers.

 Setting up the environment